Rostichek/ContactsList/README.md

 * chose and filter favorite contacts;

 ### in process
-* on `feat` brunch possible realization of the features using Qt 5
+* on branch `feat` a possible implementation of a circle contact list picture using Qt 5